 Note: Changes in presentation have been made due to materiality of some accounts balances as a result of business reorganization and others.
 'Investments in securities and other financial assets,' which were included in 'Other current assets' as of March 31, 2017, have been reclassified and presented separately.
-'Lease receivables,' which were separately presented under current and non-current assets, have been included in 'Investments in securities and other financial assets' under current and non-current liabilities,' which were separately presented under non-current liabilities,' which were separately presented under non-current liabilities,' which were separately presented under non-current liabilities,' which were separately presented under non-current assets. have been included in 'Other non-current liabilities.'
+'Lease receivables,' which were separately presented under current and non-current assets, have been included in 'Investments in securities and other financial assets' under current and non-current assets, have been included in 'Investments in securities and other financial assets' under current and non-current assets, respectively.
+'Other financial liabilities,' which were separately presented under non-current liabilities, have been included in 'Other non-current liabilities.'
 The consolidated statement of financial position as of March 31, 2017 has been reclassified in order to reflect these changes in presentation.